-- The cost of permanent structures used in the operations of the institution.
+Buildings and Building Improvements.
+This includes the cost of permanent structures used in the operations of the institution.
 This includes any permanently attached fixtures or machinery that cannot be removed without impairing the use of the building.
 All direct costs of construction are included in the cost of the building.
-Building improvements should be capitalized based on institution's accounting policy. - All improvements to land other than buildings.
-This category includes parking lots, fencing and gates, athletic fields, fountains, landscaping, etc. - Improvements that meet or exceed the capitalization threshold (on a project basis) made to a leased structure for better utilization of the property over the term of the lease.
-Improvements made in lieu of rent will be expensed in the period incurred.
+Building improvements should be capitalized based on the institution's account policy.